 - Seizures and even death from overdose

-While these typical symptoms associated with the use of meth can seem terrifying to most, to a meth addict, they quickly become a normal part of their daily lives.
+While these typical symptoms associated with the use of meth can seem terrifying to most, to meth addicts, they quickly become a normal part of their daily lives.
 And although the short-term effects are so obviously destructive, the long-term effects carry even more impactful and alarming consequences.

 - Liver, kidney and lung damage